DemocracyEarth/paper/FAQ/FAQ-en.md

-## Frequently Asked Questions - Token Sale
+## Section II: Frequently Asked Questions - Token Sale

 [1.
 When is the Democracy Earth token sale?](#question-1)